instructlab/community/CONTRIBUTOR_ROLES.md

     - Filing or commenting on issues on GitHub.
     - Contributing to community discussion, for example, meetings or on Slack.

-- You have been sponsored by two Maintainers or Reviewers.
+- You have been sponsored by two Maintainers.

 If you have met these expectations and wish to become an established member, you can be nominated by a contributor, or you can nominate yourself.
 To nominate a contributor or yourself: